choderalab/perses/docker/README.md

 If you plan to use our docker container and CUDA/GPUs, quick instructions to get the examples running are as follows.

 We have our examples with minimalistic setups to satisfy our current continuous integration (CI) workflow.
-To get more "realistic" simulations I recommend making the following modifications.
+To get more "realistic" simulations we recommend making the following modifications.

 1) Clone our repository (say it lives in `$HOME/repos/perses`)